AZ3Dp/3D-Printed-Dual-Shaft-Shredder/V3_Journal.md

+# [Brief Log/Update] - 2025-12-22
+So I assembled the gearbox that was integrated into the shredder.
+It "ran" (spinning the input gear would make the output gear spin), but the gears ended up cracking and breaking.
+I will attempt to combat this with a plethora of strategies!

+## Future Notes & Ideas
+Will a) reprint the gears with strong settings b) update and enhance the design c) get the gears manufactured in metal

 # [Parametric Gearbox for Torque Multiplication] - 2025-12-20
 ## Added
 A parametric simple gearbox was added so that the hand-crank could have more torque!